Ora Caldera

-The Ora Caldera is a Permian supervolcano in the Southern Alps of northern Italy.
-This 42 km and 40 km caldera was formed by a supereruption 277–274 million years ago that produced more than 1000 km3 of rhyodacitic-rhyolitic ignimbrite.
+The Ora Caldera is an extinct Permian supervolcano in the Southern Alps of northern Italy.
+This 42 km and 40 km caldera was formed by a supereruption 277–274 million years ago that produced more than 1300 km3 of rhyodacitic-rhyolitic ignimbrite.
 The ignimbrite from this eruption forms the 10 to 1350 m Ora Formation, which represents the youngest eruptive unit of the Athesian Volcanic Group.

+Geology

+Even though Ora erupted between 277 and 274 Ma (also known as The Permian Ora Formation), the preservation of erupted rhyolite is exceptionally good.
+This is because the southern Alps region has been remarkably stable.
+This means erosion exposed the Ora formation is largely undeformed and unmetamorphosed, with sub-horizontal dips and essentially no post-emplacement disruption.

+Eruption

+The eruptions of the Ora Formation between 277-274 Ma were characterized by crystal-rich (~25 to 55%) and ubiquitously welded.
+This means the eruption was highly explosive and high volume ignimbrite.